LennartFr/alf20191ibmbc/HL BYFA.md

 But how do you create your very first Hyperledger Fabric app outside of the warm confines of Composer?
 Let's take a look at the Hyperledger sample app on the ReadTheDocs site.
 It is a simple car application that goes under the name of Fabcar, for "Fabric Car".
 The app allows us to add and delete cars and their owners from a common ledger.
 A good starting app that can easily be expanded in many directions.

+# Step 1: Make sure you have the right pre-reqs.

 So let's start with the pre-reqs.
 There are a fair number of pre-reqs and we need to take our time to make certain that we have them all.